oorestisime/oioannou/pages/2016/blog/one-liner.md

-title: "Using debsource to determine the license of foo.bar?"
+title: "Using debsources API to determine the license of foo.bar?"
-date: 2016-01-20
+date: 2016-02-04
 category: Blog
-tags: ["Debian","Debsources", "Copyright",]
+tags: ["Debian", "Debsources", "Copyright"]
 published: false
 author: Orestis
 photo: /static/img/debsources-pic.png

-Following up on the great hack of Matthieu - [A one-liner to catch'em all!](http://matthieu.io/blog/2015/08/16/one-liner-to-catch-em-all/) - and the recent [features](/2016/blog/copyright-and-patches) of Debsources I got the idea to modify a bit the one liner in order to retrieve the license of foo.bar.
+Following up on the hack of Matthieu - [A one-liner to catch'em all!](http://matthieu.io/blog/2015/08/16/one-liner-to-catch-em-all/) - and the recent [features](/2016/blog/copyright-and-patches) of Debsources I got the idea to modify a bit the one liner in order to retrieve the license of foo.bar.

-The script will now calculate the SHA256 hash of the file and then query the Debsources API in order to retrieve the license of that particular file.
+The script will calculate the SHA256 hash of the file and then query the Debsources API in order to retrieve the license of that particular file.

 Notes: